karianna/YCSB/README.md

 # Project

-This repository is a fork of the original YCSB repository.
-We had to create this fork as there was no response to our pull requests from the YCSB maintainers.
+This repository is a fork of the original YCSB repository in order to support Azure workloads.
+We're working with the upstream YCSB team to get these changes merged into the main repository.

 This fork contains the following updates to Cosmos DB binding:

 - Cosmos DB Java SDK 4.28.0
 - Upgrade to Log4J 2
 - Client diagnostic and exception logging to separate files